aolarchive/postable/readme.md

 # Postable

-A simple task distribution service.
+A simple task distribution and result collection service.

 Postable can receive tasks and distribute them to listeners.
 Results from listeners are then forwarded back to the original caller as line-delimited JSON.